in-the-keyhole/grunt-bower-demo-app/README.md

 grunt-bower-demo-app
 ====================

-A simple demonstration app for Grunt &amp; Bower
+A simple demonstration app for Grunt &amp; Bower.
+Good example of required configuration.